APT37/kumono/README.md

 Downloads for `https://coomer.st/onlyfans/user/belledelphine` will go into `{output-path}/onlyfans/belledelphine`

 ```
-Media ripper for coomer.st and kemono.cr
+Media ripper for coomer and kemono

 Usage: kumono [OPTIONS] [URLS]...